Captain Zebulon Wade and the Seaflower

 Captain Bonilla of the Guadalupe hired Wade and the Seaflower to ferry half of his treasure to Norfolk.
 The other half was put on a New Jersey sloop called the Mary.
 The Lloyd brothers signed on for the trip to Norfolk.
 Owen was in need to get to St. Kitts as he and John had originally planned.
 As Owen Lloyd watched the unruly Outer Bankers banding together to move against the treasure-laden sloops, he came up with a plan to steal the treasure on his own.
 They would simply sail away with it while the Spanish guards were eating lunch.
 For the plan to work they needed Zebulon Wade’s cooperation.
 He reluctantly agreed, only because he recently suffered some financial setbacks at home.
 On October 20, 1750, the Seaflower unmoored and made a dash for the inlet.
 On board was a treasure that outdid anything the legendary Blackbeard ever scored.

 Three weeks later, Owen and Zebulon Wade buried most of their treasure at Norman’s Island in the BVI and then left for St. Thomas.
 The Seaflower was abandoned here because her hull had become fouled which slowed the sloop down.
 From there, Lloyd and Wade went to St. Kitts in a sloop they had purchased and left shortly thereafter for St. Eustatius to hide out.
 They were soon captured and put into prison by the governor and were sentenced to hang.
 Lloyd, Wade, and his crew later escaped.
 Wade and his crew returned home but Zebulon’s life would never be the same.
 Because of his experience with Lloyd and the buried treasure he never returned to the sea.
-He died a broken man in 1759 without ever knowing that his run in with Owen Lloyd and a galleon’s treasure would be the future inspiration for Treasure Island.
+After the death of his wife, Mercy, and his son, Zeb, he died a broken man in 1754 at Bath, North Carolina, a former haunt of Blackbeard.
+He never knew that his run in with Owen Lloyd and a galleon’s treasure would be the future inspiration for Treasure Island.